 I was now eight months pregnant.
 I’d been working on freelance projects for 2-3 months.
 It wasn’t easy keeping up with my full-time job while freelancing projects on the side.
 It wasn’t easy bidding and chasing projects over and over again.
 But I was determined to make this work.
 I was determined to find a way to live a different life.

 That’s when an incredible opportunity was presented to me.
-One of my clients asked me if I would make myself available to work with him as a researcher, on a repeat basis.
+One of my clients asked me if I would make myself available to work with him as a researcher on a repeat basis.
 Ongoing.
 I was put in charge of market research and administration of his Amazon business.
 I felt so lucky to have this opportunity!
 No more bidding for projects over and over.
 No more searching for new clients.
 No more chasing projects.
 He offered me a full-time salary, much greater than what I was earning with the company I was working for.
 The hours were considerably less.
 It was time to quit my tiresome job!

 Soon after, I met my new client in person for the first time.
 He flew from the USA to Vietnam.
 He gave me a super cool laptop with a big screen to support my work.
 I’d never had a boss treat me so well before.
-This was the first time someone gave me something really expensive.
+This was the first time someone had given me something really expensive.
 My client valued the work I did for him.

 When my baby came along he gave gifts.
 He bought business books for me to read.
 He helped me to increase my knowledge in the industry.
 He always paid me well and on time.
-But the greatest thing he gave to me was the opportunity to work from home and take care of my baby.
+But the greatest thing he gave me was the opportunity to work from home and take care of my baby.
 I am so thankful for the opportunity he gave me.

 Helping other mothers